 The settings menu lets you test out several different accounting methods.
 Unlike many crypto tax calculators, CoinTracking.info supports margin trading.

 After you generate the report, you can import it into TaxACT or TurboTax.
 Other download options include PDF, CSV and Excel.

-If you’re a casual cryptocurrency trader, you can use the free version of CoinTracking.info to find out what your tax liabilities look like.
-Advanced users that placed more than 100 trades should upgrade to CoinTracking Pro or CoinTracking Unlimited.
+If you're a casual cryptocurrency trader, you can use the free version of CoinTracking.info to find out what your tax liabilities look like.
+Advanced users that placed more than 100 trades should upgrade to CoinTracking Pro, Expert or Unlimited.
 Paid users receive priority customer support.
 Click the button below to learn more.

 Once you have your report, you can determine if you qualify for a tax deduction.
 This can be particularly helpful during years like 2018.
 Prices plummeted and many people who bought money at the beginning of the year ended up with significant losses by the end of it.
 Selling cryptocurrency for a loss can allow you to deduct money from your yearly income.

 In the United States and many other countries, you can file a capital loss deduction if you lost money trading cryptocurrency in any given tax year.
 Capital loss deductions reduce your overall tax obligations by allowing you to move into a lower tax bracket.
 This can save you money at tax time.